Phillip DeFreitas

 Phillip Anthony Jason "Daffy" DeFreitas (born 18 February 1966) is an English former cricketer.
 He played county cricket for Leicestershire, Lancashire and Derbyshire, as well as appearing in 44 Test matches and 103 ODIs.
 Cricket writer Colin Bateman noted that "DeFreitas was an explosive hitter when the mood took him, an aggressive pace bowler, inclined to pitch everything short and a spectacular fielder".
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup and as runners-up at the 1992 Cricket World Cup.

 DeFreitas is the only player in the history of the County Championship to take a five-wicket haul against each of the 18 first-class counties.

 Early career

-DeFreitas went to Willesden High School, in London, where he played football and cricket.
+DeFreitas went to Willesden High School, in Willesden, London, where he played football and cricket.
 He had trials at Luton Town F.C., but although offered an apprenticeship, wanted to play cricket.

 Domestic career

 DeFreitas made his first-class debut for Leicestershire in 1985 against Oxford University and recorded the startling bowling analysis of 3.4–2–3–3 as the students collapsed to a humiliating 24 all out.
 The following year he had a wonderful season, taking what was to remain a career high of 94 wickets and scoring his maiden century (at number 9) against Kent, and he was selected for the successful Ashes tour in 1986/87.

 In the course of his 21 seasons in first-class cricket, DeFreitas had a somewhat nomadic county career, playing for Leicestershire from his debut in 1985 until 1988, then Lancashire from 1989 to 1993, and Derbyshire from 1994 to 1999.
 In 2000, he returned to Leicestershire, averaging over 45 with the bat that season, and captained the side in 2003 and part of 2004.
 He also played for the South African side, Boland, in 1993/94 and 1994/95.

 With Lancashire he was part of the team that won both the Benson and Hedges Cup and the NatWest Bank Trophy in 1990, and he was man of the match in the final of the latter.

 DeFreitas announced in April 2005 that he would retire from cricket at the end of that season.
 This meant that had England not beaten the Australians that summer, there would be no remaining Englishmen in first-class cricket who had played in a victorious Ashes side, but this did not happen.
 On hearing the news, Mike Gatting, who had captained that 1986/87 team, told the BBC: "He's one of those guys you want in the game.
 It's sad he's going to retire but he's been good for the game."

-Before retiring DeFreitas achieved the increasingly rare milestone of scoring first-class 10,000 runs and taking 1,000 first-class wickets in his career.
+Before retiring DeFreitas achieved the increasingly rare milestone of scoring 10,000 first-class runs and taking 1,000 first-class wickets in his career.